2023 Spring wildfire update

 - you cannot access other resources or wait until your next pay-cheque or Income Support benefit cheque.

-This allowance can cover costs for:
+The Emergency Needs Allowance can cover costs for:

 - child care*